XinLang2019/awesome-wheeled-legged/README.md

 # Awesome Wheel-Legged Robots [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> **A curated list of awesome open-source projects, papers, datasets, simulators, hardware, tutorials, and resources for wheel-legged robots.**
+> **A curated list of awesome open-source projects, papers, hardware and resources for wheel-legged robots.**

 Wheel-legged robots combine the high-speed mobility of wheeled robots and the obstacle-surmounting ability of legged robots.
 This list aims to collect and organize resources for researchers, engineers, and enthusiasts in this field.

-欢迎 PR 贡献中文资料！
 *Inspired by [awesome-robotics](https://github.com/kiloreux/awesome-robotics.git) and [awesome-legged-robots](https://github.com/apexrl/awesome-rl-for-legged-locomotion.git)*

 ---